Buterr04/GuessingGameTerminal/README.md

 # GuessingGameTerminal
-A number guessing game made for terminal
+A number guessing game made for macOS terminal.

+Powered by Apple Swift.

+Works with DeepSeek LLM.